Internal Communications Work Sample | Jeanette Pierce | Crane NXT

 1

-Strategy anchored in a clear business priority and, through senior-leader engagement, translated into concrete relevance for employees’ day-to-day work.
+Communications anchors to a clear business objective and translates into concrete relevance for employees' day-to-day work.

 2